manga-download/manga-download.github.io/_pages/splash-page.md

       url: "https://github.com/manga-download/hakuneko/releases"
     - label: '<img alt="Discord" src="/assets/images/discord-small.png" /> Join us on Discord'
       url: "https://discord.gg/A5d3NDf"
   caption: "HakuNeko's interface"
   excerpt: "With HakuNeko, find your favorite manga or anime from your usual websites (AKA connectors) and start downloading or simply view the content."
 intro:
   - excerpt: "HakuNeko is a cross-platform downloader for manga and anime from various websites.
-HakuNeko was made to help users who download media for circumstances that require it's offline usage.
+HakuNeko was made to help users who download media for circumstances that requires offline usage.
 The philosophy is ad-hoc consumption, get it when you want to read/watch it.
 It is not meant to be a mass downloader to stock up thousands of chapters that are just collected and will probably never be read."
 feature_row:
   - image_path: assets/images/splash-th-connectors.png
     image_caption: "Connectors"